QuanEstimation/QuanEstimation/docs/src/developers.md

 # Developers

 ### **Prof. Jing Liu**
-**Huazhong University of Science and Technology**
+**Hainan University**
-**Email:** <liujingphys@hust.edu.cn>
+**Email:** <liujing@hainanu.edu.cn>
-**Biography:** Dr. Liu is currently an associate professor in the National Precise Gravity Measurement Facility, Huazhong University of Science and Technology.
+**Biography:** Prof. Liu is currently a full-time professor in the Center for Theoretical Physics and School of Physics and Optoelectronic Engineering, Hainan University.
 His main research interests focus on the topics in quantum metrology, quantum control, quantum information theory, and foundations of quantum mechanics, especially the design of high-precision measurement schemes using the features of quantum mechanics.